RellikDog/Capstone1/README.md

 Population density is measured by persons per quare mile

 ### Hypothesis
-A) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities [Support](#Hypothesis-A-Support)
+A) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities.
+[Support](#Hypothesis-A-Support)

-B) I also predict that states with lower population density will have a higher occurences of rifle applications
+B) I also predict that states with lower population density will have a higher occurences of rifle applications.
+[Null](#Hypothesis-B-Nullification)

 C) I predict that states with a higher population density will have a higher occurences of handgun applications.
 [Null](#Hypothesis-C-Nullification)